Wildlife

 Beekeeping

 We have five hives near the Lambeth Palace Road entrance which help pollinate our orchard and the many flowers and trees which make the park so beautiful throughout the year.
-There are a couple of bee suits, so if volunteers want to try their hand, they can work with our expert beekeeper and trainer Barnaby from Bee Urban.
+There are a couple of bee suits, so if volunteers want to try their hand, they can work with our expert beekeeper and trainer Eugene from Bee Urban.

 Around September each year, Bee Urban extracts our honey from the comb and bottles it into 8 oz jars, ready to be eaten.